Kendal Town Hall conditions of hire

 Real flames shall not be employed on the stage except with the consent of the Council.

-One month’s notice must be given to the Halls Officer of the intention to use special effects.
+One month’s notice must be given to the Kendal Town Hall Team Leader of the intention to use special effects.

 No copyright work shall be performed or reproduced in any manner in connection with any public function unless the hirer has first obtained the license of the owner of the copyright and the hirer shall indemnify the Council against any infringement of copyright occurring during the hiring.